bytesource/rstore/README.md

   * To avoid double entry of data, the `run` method can only be run once on a single instance of `RStore::CSV`.

+## Database Requirements

+1. Expects the database table to have an addition column storing an auto-incrementing primary key.
+2. **Requires the database to support transactions**:
+   Most other database platforms support transactions natively.
+   In MySQL, you'll need to be running `InnoDB` or `BDB` table types rather than the more common `MyISAM`.
+   If you are using MySQL and the table has not been created yet, RStore::CSV will take care of using the
+   correct table type upon creation.

 ## Installation

 ``` batch